AJGHUB/guest-list/README.md

 REACT Hooks CRUD A simple CRUD app.
 With users, the users can add, update, or delete users.
 This build utilizes React hooks and the Context API, to build a fully functional CRUD application.
 Tailwind CSS is used for the styling of this app, and Create React App sets up the project.
-THis is a GUEST list MVP
+MVP: This is a GUEST list for events.

 Purpose and learning of this build: This build is not using any external API calls but uses hard-coded objects which will serve as the state.
 The introduction of the Context API solves one major problem: 'prop drilling'.
-The process of getting our data from one component to another through layers of nested deep components.
-Whereas Hooks helps us, React developers, by allowing us to use a functional rather than class-based components.
-Where we needed to utilize a lifecycle method, we had to use a class-based approach.
-And we now no longer have to call super(props) or worry about binding methods or the this keyword.
-The core implementation is just a function.
+The process of getting the data from one component to another through layers of nested deep components.
+Whereas Hooks helps, React developers, by allowing the use of functional rather than class-based components.
+Where I needed to utilize a lifecycle method, I had to use a class-based approach.
+And I now no longer have to call super(props) or worry about binding methods or the this keyword.

+"The core implementation is just a function.
 Not a method.
 Not a class.
 Not a framework.
-Just a function. source-credit https://www.digitalocean.com/community/tutorials/react-crud-context-hooks
+Just a function." source-credit https://www.digitalocean.com/community/tutorials/react-crud-context-hooks
+This is CRUD application using context API and hooks.

 Build Notes for Alice: